Órale Meaning in Mexico

 In the Mexican Spanish Slang podcast, we eavesdrop on a couple of teenagers on a night out in Mexico and discuss the informal language they used at a party.

-Take your Spanish a step further, get the lessons for advanced comprehension
+Amp up your Spanish, get our exclusive lessons for advanced comprehension

-We have assembled a tool kit of learning materials that are designed to help Spanish students stay in the conversation without missing a beat.
+We’ve assembled a tool kit of learning materials that are designed to help you stay in the conversation without missing a beat.
 Orale meaning.